-Executive power is vested in the Cabinet which is comprised of the Prime Minister and ministers of state.
-There is a House of Representatives (also known as the Lower House) and a House of Councillors (also known as the Upper House).
+Executive power is vested in the Cabinet, which is comprised of the Prime Minister and ministers of state.
 The Prime Minister is selected from among members of parliament through a vote by both houses of the Diet (parliament).
 The Prime Minister submits bills to the Diet, reports to the Diet on domestic and foreign issues, and supervises and controls administration.

-The post-war history of political parties in Japan shows frequent splits and mergers.
-On 16 December 2012, the Liberal Democratic Party (LDP) returned to power, winning a two-thirds majority of the Lower House with its coalition partner, the New Komeito Party.
-The LDP defeated the Democratic Party of Japan (DPJ), elected in August 2009, thereby ending a brief three-year hiatus from more than fifty years of almost unbroken LDP rule.
-The DPJ, formed in 1998 through a number of mergers, now holds just 57 Lower House seats.
+On 26 December 2012, the Liberal Democratic Party (LDP) returned to power, winning a two-thirds majority of the Lower House with its coalition partner, the New Komeito Party.
+The LDP defeated the Democratic Party of Japan (DPJ), elected in August 2009, thereby ending a three-year hiatus from more than fifty years of almost unbroken LDP rule.
+The DPJ, formed in 1998 through a number of mergers, now holds 57 Lower House seats.